 A large part of employee training is proper call monitoring and corrective action.
-Monitoring agent calls can be done through a speech analytics program, or through random monitoring of collection calls throughout the center.
+Monitoring agent calls can be done through a speech analytics program, or through random monitoring of collection calls throughout your call center.

 Be sure when monitoring calls, you do so using a uniform system, such as a scoresheet.
 If you want all agents to perform their tasks with proficiency, you must judge every employee using the same rubric.
 A scoresheet is especially helpful in reminding you what items are expected during a call, prompting you to listen for them while you monitor.

-For a concise guide on creating a compliance management system, download the Compliant Management System: A Guide for Collections.
+For a concise guide on creating a compliance management system, download the Compliance Management System: A Guide for Collections.